paralus/website/docs/Single Sign On/github.md

 Creating New GitHub OAuth App

 Provide details like the Name and Description .
 For homepage url, provide the url to your Paralus dashboard.
-> If you are using this on your local Kind cluster, provide http://console.rafay.local as the value

 Leave the **Application Callback URL** empty for now and Register the application.